elgalu/docker-selenium/README.md

 ### VNC

-When you don't specify a VNC password, a random one will be generated.
-That password can be seeing by grepping the logs:
+When you don't specify a VNC password, the new default `VNC_PASSWORD=no` will make it VNC passwordless accessible.

-    docker exec grid wait_all_done 30s
-    #=> ... a VNC password was generated for you: ooGhai0aesaesh

-You can connect to see what's happening

-    open vnc://:ooGhai0aesaesh@localhost:5900

 ### noVNC